 Who We Are

-Cristina is recognized by her peers as a someone who cares deeply about developing meaningful and supportive relationships.
+Cristina is recognized by her peers as someone who cares deeply about developing meaningful and supportive relationships.
 She believes that the ability to influence system change begins with looking inward.

 United Way of Kitsap County